2018 United States Senate election in Florida

 The 2018 United States Senate election in Florida was held on November 6, 2018, alongside a gubernatorial election, elections to the U.S. House of Representatives and other state and local elections.
-Incumbent Democratic senator Bill Nelson ran for re-election to a fourth term, but was narrowly defeated by Republican governor Rick Scott.
-The election was the closest Senate race in the state's history.
+Incumbent Democratic Senator Bill Nelson ran for election to a fourth term, but was narrowly defeated by Republican Governor Rick Scott.
+The election was the closest Senate race in the state's history, and remains the last Florida U.S. Senate race where the winner received less than 55% of votes.

 This was one of ten Democratic-held Senate seats up for election in a state won by Donald Trump in the 2016 presidential election.
 The results of the race were in dispute for 12 days following the election.
 The results showed that Nelson was narrowly trailing Scott, but the margin remained below 0.5%, triggering an automatic recount under Florida law.
 A controversial recount ensued, with both campaigns claiming irregularities.

 Following the recount, Florida elections officials confirmed Scott's victory on November 18, 2018.
 Scott received 50.05% of the vote, while Nelson received 49.93%; the margin of victory was 10,033 votes out of 8.19 million votes cast, or 0.12%.
 Both in terms of raw vote margin and by percentage of difference, this was the closest Senate election in the 2018 cycle.
+Scott flipped numerous counties that Nelson had won in 2012, despite the favorable national environment for Democrats in 2018.

 Scott's victory marked the first time since the Reconstruction era in 1875 that Republicans have held both Senate seats in Florida.